Trevor Raymond

 LIFE OF TREVOR

-Raymond has a degree in electrical engineering from the University of the Witwatersrand as well as an MBA.
+Raymond has been running the WPIC since 2022 and — surprisingly, for the head of a research analysis outfit — he has a hard-core technical background, with a degree in electrical engineering from the University of the Witwatersrand in addition to an MBA.
 He spent his early years as a consulting mechanical and electrical engineer with JCI before shifting into corporate finance and mineral economics.
-He then spent 14 years with Anglo American Platinum, starting off as head of investor relations and ending up as head of market intelligence and market relations before shifting to the WPIC in 2015 as its director of research.
-He was appointed CEO in October 2022.
+He spent 14 years with Anglo American Platinum in investor relations and market intelligence before shifting to the WPIC in 2015 as its research director.

 More Rainmakers & Potstirrers